 How to get non-owner SR-22 insurance

 “Prices vary from company to company, so it pays to shop around,” Friedlander says.
 “Get at least three price quotes from national and regional carriers.
-You can obtain multiple quotes via online comparison tools, on the phone directly from insurers, or through a local insurance agent that represents a single company or multiple insurers.”
+You can obtain multiple quotes via online comparison tools, on the phone directly from insurers, or through a local insurance agent representing a single company or multiple insurers.”

 If you are buying a new auto insurance policy, ask if the company files SR-22 forms before you spend time getting a quote.
 Even though you’ll pay more for coverage attached to an SR-22, you can still save by comparison shopping.